Assiniboine Community College

 Assiniboine also offers adult learning and upgrading.
 Open the door to a world of careers by upgrading your skills, completing your high school diploma, or entering into one of our integrated programs.
 We offer several courses that are integrated with a college program, meaning you earn your high school diploma and a college certificate at the same time!

 Take courses to suit your schedule!
-We have both day and evening classes and two intakes a year at our Adult Collegiate in downtown Brandon and at our Parkland campus in Dauphin.
+We have both day and evening classes and two intakes a year at our Centre for Adult Learning at our Victoria Avenue East campus in Brandon and at our Parkland campus in Dauphin.

 A personalized education plan is developed individually with each student to address your specific needs and future goals.